Amman Kovil Kizhakale: Soundtrack

-Reception
+Release and reception

-Jayamanmathan of Kalki opined that although the film was dragging frequently, it could be watched to know what happens in the plot.
+Amman Kovil Kizhakale was released on 24 April 1986.
+Jayamanmadhan of Kalki opined that although the film was dragging frequently, it could be watched to know what happens in the plot.
+Balumani of Anna praised the acting, dialogues, music, humour and climax.
 Vijayakanth won the Filmfare Award for Best Actor – Tamil, the Cinema Express Award for Best Actor – Tamil, and the Pesum Padam Award for Best Actor.